 Eliana Marianes– Studio Administrator and Viewpoints Instructor

 Eliana studied Theater Studies at Emory University, where she specialized in physical theater, particularly movement styles.
-She has performed with the Alliance Theater, Georgia Shakespeare Festival, Lexington Children’s Theater, ART Station, Aurora Theater, Stage Door Players, Out of Hand Theater, the Legacy Theatre, Synchronicity Theatre, the Center for Puppetry Arts, Georgia Ensemble Theater, Theater Emory, Emory Dance Company, Academy Theatre, Theatre Decatur, and Théâtre du Rève, both in Atlanta and in Limoges, France.
+She has performed with the Alliance Theater, Georgia Shakespeare Festival, Lexington Children’s Theater, ART Station, The Warehouse Theater in Greenville, Aurora Theater, Stage Door Players, Out of Hand Theater, the Legacy Theatre, Synchronicity Theatre, the Center for Puppetry Arts, Georgia Ensemble Theater, Theater Emory, Emory Dance Company, Academy Theatre, Theatre Decatur, and Théâtre du Rève, both in Atlanta and in Limoges, France.
 Additionally, she is with Stewart Talent, and you may have seen her tiling a bathroom in a national Home Depot commercial.
 She has trained with Out of Hand Theater as a CORE company member for the past 5 years, creating original new work, directing company Viewpoints sessions on occasion, and training with the company in Suzuki, Viewpoints, and clowning.
-She’s been teaching Viewpoints at the Robert Mello Studio and other theater companies around town for 5 years.
+She’s been teaching Viewpoints at the Robert Mello Studio and other theater companies around town for 6 years.
 Additionally, Eliana serves RMS in the capacity of Studio Administrator.

 Clayton Landey has been a professional performer, actor, director, producer, writer and teacher for over 40 years with over 300 credits as an actor.
 He has appeared in over 180 TV episodes.
 He is currently recurring on If Loving You Is Wrong.
 He has recurred in 9 other TV series including 3 seasons on Knots Landing and 1 year on Days of Our Lives.
 He was a Series Regular on HBO’s ﬁrst scripted comedy series 1st and Ten.
 His over 40 ﬁlms include the current Sully, A Sunday Horse and Camera Store.
 He has appeared in ﬁlms at the Cannes, Venice and Sundance Film Festivals.
 His ﬁrst ﬁlm Norma Rae is in the Library of Congress National Film Registry.
 And if anyone is counting he has over 85 commercials to his credit.
 Current and upcoming: The Sunday Horse (supporting), Recurring Guest Star on If Loving You Is Wrong (new series from Tyler Perry), 3 National Commercials – Xarelto, Joe’s Crab Shack, GEICO, 3rd year as The Gulf Power Energy Coach, the Atlanta premier of John Patrick Shanley’s Storefront Church at Theatrical Outfit.